 I didn’t think I’d ever be married, and I doubt anyone else did either.

 First, I am what people generously term, “a character.”
 (I don’t think I am, but maybe that’s the point.)
-Also, when you’re pushing fifty, live with 2 dogs and 4 parrots, your chances at finding Mr. Right, or Mr. Anyone, are, to put it kindly, slim.
+Also, when you’re pushing fifty, live with 2 dogs and 4 parrots, your chances at finding Mr. Right, Mr. Asperger’s, or Mr. Anyone are, to put it kindly, slim.

-I’d been with my first boyfriend on and off for over 20 twenty years, but we never married.
-Everyone assumed we ‘d be together until one of us died (by our own hand or done in by the other one of us).
-We broke up and I threw myself headlong into a love affair, emphasis on the word affair, and that (surprise!
-Surprise!) left me broken-hearted.
+I’d been with my first boyfriend on and off for over 20 years, but we never married.
+Everyone assumed we ‘d be together until one of us died (either by our own hand or done in by the other one of us).
+We broke up and I threw myself headlong into a love affair that I thought was all about love but turned out to be more the affair part.
+Well, it left me broken-hearted.
 A lot.

-After a month of being deeply depressed, all rocking back and forth in the fetal position-y, I decided I needed to pull my self together.
+After a month of being deeply depressed, all rocking back and forth fetal position-y, I decided I needed to pull myself together.
 Stat.
 I began reading anything I could find that might help: philosophy, theology, metaphysics, new age books, self-help books, bumper stickers, “US Weekly’s Worst Beach Bodies” issue, anything to help me feel better, to help me feel some hope.

-All the books said essentially the same 2 things: Surrender, and get off your butt.
+All the books said essentially the same two things: 1) Surrender, and 2) Get off your butt.
 In other words, have faith, and manifest that faith by acting like you really expected things to turn out OK.

 One Saturday night, about 2 in the morning, I found I’d had it.
 I said out loud to God, or whomever or whatever might hear me, “I am done.
 Done trying to make this happen, to make anyone do or feel this or that.
 These books say if a thing’s meant to be it will be, and if it’s not then nothing I do can change that.
 So I’m giving up the reins, letting go of the wheel, leaving it all up to you.
 If YOU want me to find true love, great.
 If you don’t, well, that’s OK too.
+If you want me to rescue dogs out in the desert, I’ll do that.
+I’m leaving it up to you.
 In other words, I surrender.”
-Then it happened.
-I felt…better.
+And then I felt…better.
 Lighter, hopeful-er.
-I fell soundly asleep for the first time in a month.
+I fell soundly asleep for the first time in weeks.

-I got out of bed, threw on a parka over what I fear may have been pajamas, and walked to the subway.
-I was committing to faith, and the sustaining hope it offered in return.
-It was very early and I knew the store wouldn’t be open for a couple of hours, but I thought I’d just sit on the stoop and wait until they opened.
-I was that determined to dig some ditches with some lacy new britches!
+Committing to faith and the sustaining hope it offered in return, I got out of bed, threw on a parka over what I fear may have been pajamas, and walked to the subway.
+It was very early and I knew the store wouldn’t be open for a couple of hours, but I thought I’d just sit on the stoop and wait.
+(I was that determined to dig some ditches with some new lacy britches!)

-All I know is that one night I let go and surrendered to faith — faith in love, faith in miracles – and, against all odds, I ended up getting both.
+Was it Divine Intelligence really coming through for me, serendipity, or something else that brought this middle-aged spinster and bachelor together?
+All I know is that one night I let go and surrendered to faith — faith in love, faith in miracles – and, against all odds, I ended up with both.